MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-overview.md

 - [Get Started](bot-framework-nodejs-getstarted.md): Quickly build and test a simple bot by following instructions in this step-by-step tutorial.
 - [Key concepts](bot-framework-nodejs-concepts.md): Learn about key concepts in the Bot Builder SDK for Node.js.
-- **How to**: See task-focused code samples that show how to use various features of the Bot Builder SDK for Node.js.
+- **Tutorials**: See task-focused code samples that show how to use various features of the Bot Builder SDK for Node.js.

 <!--
 TODO: Do we need debugging link?